SModelS/smodels/docs/manual/source/Decomposition.rst

 ------------------------

-The SLHA file describing the input model is required to contain the masses of all the BSM states as well as their production cross sections and decay branching ratios.
+The SLHA file describing the input model is required to contain the masses of all the BSM states as well as their production cross sections, decay widths and branching ratios.
 All the above information must follow the guidelines of the SLHA format.
 In particular, the cross sections also have to be included as SLHA blocks according to the :ref:`SLHA cross section format <xsecSLHA>`.

 Once the production cross sections are read from the input file, all the cross sections for *production